roberts98/cubetive/.ai/ui-plan.md

 - `UsernameEditForm` - Text field with validation (3-30 chars, alphanumeric + underscore/hyphen as per API plan)
 - `VisibilityToggle` - Switch with explanation modal ("What will be shared?")
 - `ProfileURLDisplay` - Read-only URL with copy button and success toast
-- `EmailEditForm` - Email input with reverification notice
+- `EmailDisplay` - Read-only email address display (cannot be edited)
 - `PasswordChangeForm` - Current password, new password, confirm fields
 - `AccountStatsCard` - Read-only display of account metrics
 - `DeleteAccountDialog` - Multi-step confirmation with warning text